Dr Bertram Logo

 5,000~25 cm²~0.156%

 Typical lifetime donor supply is 4,000–8,000 grafts.
-Even the largest FUE sessions remove only 17% of the allowable limit.
+Even the largest FUE sessions remove only a small fraction of the allowable limit.

 Selected References